aiidateam/aiida-core/docs/source/working_with_aiida/caching.rst

         aiida2:
           default: True

- 2. Run ``verdi -p aiida2 rehash`` in order to compute hashes of all nodes in your existing database
+ 2. Run ``verdi -p aiida2 rehash`` in order to compute hashes of all nodes in your existing database.

-From this point onwards, when you submit a new calculation, AiiDA will compute hashes of the type of calculation and its inputs (see :ref:`caching_matches`).
-If the hash of the calculation is found to be already present in the database, AiiDA will reuse its results without repeating the actual calculation.
+From this point onwards, when you launch a new calculation, AiiDA will compute its hash (depending both on the type of calculation and its inputs, see :ref:`caching_matches`).
+If another calculation with the same hash is found to be already present in the database, AiiDA will reuse its results without repeating the actual calculation.

 .. _fig_caching:
 .. figure:: include/images/caching.png
   :align: center
   :height: 350px

-  When reusing a cached calculation, AiiDA will link up to the input nodes as usual, and make a copy of both the calculation node **C** and its outputs **D3**.
+  When reusing a cached calculation, AiiDA links up to the input nodes as usual, and copies both the calculation node **C** and its outputs **D3**.

 In order to ensure that the provenance graph with and without caching is the same, AiiDA creates a *copy* of the orginial calculation node, linked to the original inputs, as well as a to a copy of the original outputs, as shown in :numref:`fig_caching`.